911 Agamemnon: Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Agamemnon measures between 131.04 and 185.30 kilometers in diameter, based on a common absolute magnitude of 7.89 and a surface albedo between 0.037 and 0.072.
 A concurring diameter estimate of 169±3 kilometers from an occultation event (see below) has also been obtained.
 The Collaborative Asteroid Lightcurve Link agrees with the results obtained by IRAS, that is, an albedo of 0.0444 and a diameter of 166.66 kilometers based on an absolute magnitude of 7.89.

 Shape and satellite

-A 2012 occultation produced a 2D shape model of roughly 190.6 × 143.8 km (with an irregular, skewed outline) and are suggestive of Agamemnon to have a satellite of approximately 5 +5/−2 kilometers in diameter orbiting at 278±5 km from the primary's center.
+A 2012 stellar occultation produced a 2D shape model of roughly 190.6 × 143.8 km (with an irregular, skewed outline) and are suggestive of Agamemnon to have a satellite of approximately 5 +5/−2 kilometers in diameter orbiting at 278±5 km from the primary's center.